Schoolgirl groomed by convicted rapist from Preesall

-James Leigh, also known as James Felton, of Back Lane, Preesall, was banned from contact with children by a Sexual Harm Prevention Order (SHPO) at the time the teenager was working for him.
+James Leigh, also known as James Felton, of Back Lane, Preesall, was banned from contact with children by a Sexual Harm Prevention Order (SHPO) at the time he began grooming the teen.

 The 39-year-old was jailed for nine years in 2012 for filming himself raping a youngster on his mobile phone, but had been released on licence in October 2016.